|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 I have not found a way to check ones credit under linux as the linux vmc software does not support it - if the software is improved to do so I will install it.
 Currently credit checking and Topup via a voucher is available under the Windows VMC or by telephone and credit card however 1 Gbyte should last a long time!

-It creates a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
+Truecrypt and its replacement VeraCrypt create a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
 The encryption is all on the fly so you have a file, you mount it as a disk and from then on it is used just like a real disk and everything is decrypted and re-encrypted invisibly in real time.
 The virtual Drive is unmounted automatically at close down and one should have closed all the open documents using the Virtual Drive by that point just like when you shut down normally.
 The advantage is that you never have the files copied onto a real disk so there are no shadows or temporary files left behind and one does not have to do a secure delete.
-I have loaded it onto two of my Windows systems.

-This linux version of Truecrypt is a great improvement and has a GUI interface almost identical to that in Windows.
-It can be run by just typing truecrypt in a terminal or from a launcher.
+The linux version of Vera/TrueCrypt has a GUI interface almost identical to that in Windows.
+It can be run from the standard menu although with Cinnamon you may need to do a Cinnamon restart before it is visible.
+It can also be run by just typing veracrypt in a terminal.
 It opens virtual disks which are placed on the desktop.
 Making new volumes (encrypted containers) is now trivial – just use the wizard.
-Old files can be opened but it is best to create a new volume and copy the contents across.
 This is now a very refined product under Linux.

 The only feature I have found is that one has to have administrative privileges to mount ones volumes.
 This means that one is asked for ones administrative password on occasions as well as the volume password.
 There is a way round this by providing additional 'rights' specific to just this activity to a user (or group) by additions to the sudoer file.
 There is information on the Sudoers file and editing it at: